Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 * Stellar system
 * Spaceship

-One of more carrier form a player, the fundamental playable unit in Relativitization.
+One of more carriers form a player, the fundamental playable unit in Relativitization.

+#### Fuel and Resource

+In a huge world with speed limit imposed by relativity, credit-based currency may not work.
+Instead of paper money, fuel is used as the currency in Relativitization.
+Specifically, fuel is measured in rest mass (kg), and it can be turned into energy by the mass-energy equivalence.

+(For people who know some physics: we don't use energy as the currency because energy is not Lorentz invariant. )

+Roughly speaking, resources can be divided into 3 categories: primary, secondary, special.

+Primary resources:
+* Plant
+* Animal
+* Metal
+* Plastic

+Secondary resources:
+* Food
+* Cloth
+* Household good
+* Research equipment
+* Medicine
+* Ammunition

+Special resources:
+* Entertainment